Swiping their way higher: Visa, Mastercard could be the next $1 trillion companies

 “Everything travels on their rails,” said Sandy Villere, portfolio manager of the Villere Balanced Fund, which holds Visa shares.
 “They literally sit in the middle of the banks, consumers and merchants and that has been a really enviable place to be.”

 Visa had a market value of $449 billion and Mastercard’s stood at about $324 billion as of Thursday’s close.
-The $1 trillion club currently includes Apple Inc (AAPL.O), Microsoft (MSFT.O) and Google-parent Alphabet (GOOGL.O).
+The $1 trillion club currently includes Apple Inc, Microsoft and Google-parent Alphabet.

-Amazon.com (AMZN.O) stood at $927 billion, though the e-commerce leader’s shares jumped on the heels of its earnings report on Thursday after the bell, putting it in position to crack $1 trillion, as it did briefly in September 2018.
+Amazon.com stood at $927 billion, though the e-commerce leader’s shares jumped on the heels of its earnings report on Thursday after the bell, putting it in position to crack $1 trillion, as it did briefly in September 2018.

 (GRAPHIC: Top U.S. market cap companies - here)